labd/go-commercelayer-sdk/api/docs/SkuListDataRelationships.md

 NewSkuListDataRelationshipsWithDefaults instantiates a new SkuListDataRelationships object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCustomer

+`func (o *SkuListDataRelationships) GetCustomer() CouponRecipientDataRelationshipsCustomer`

+GetCustomer returns the Customer field if non-nil, zero value otherwise.

+### GetCustomerOk

+`func (o *SkuListDataRelationships) GetCustomerOk() (*CouponRecipientDataRelationshipsCustomer, bool)`

+GetCustomerOk returns a tuple with the Customer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomer

+`func (o *SkuListDataRelationships) SetCustomer(v CouponRecipientDataRelationshipsCustomer)`

+SetCustomer sets Customer field to given value.

+### HasCustomer

+`func (o *SkuListDataRelationships) HasCustomer() bool`

+HasCustomer returns a boolean if a field has been set.

 ### GetSkus